actions/delete-package-versions/README.md

 * Delete version(s) of a package that is hosted in the same repo that is executing the workflow
 * Delete version(s) of a package that is hosted in a different repo than the one executing the workflow
 * Specify a minimum number of latest package versions to not get deleted.
+* Ignore some versions based on name and delete remaining versions.
+* Delete all pre-release versions

 # Usage